-The PEOPLE’S PILOT COMPETITION is held yearly, opening for entries June 1 and closing at the end of the day, November 1, at 11:59 P.M.
+The PEOPLE’S PILOT COMPETITION is held yearly, opening for entries June 1 and closing November 1, at 10 PM Pacific Time.
 We do our best to announce the Winners, starting with Semi-Finalists, over a three or four week period in January and February of the following year.

 The contest is for scripted series intended for just about any media you can think of.
 Broadcast TV.
 Cable and satellite TV.
 Internet series on major sites from Netflix, Amazon, and Hulu through YouTube, Vimeo and other popular uploading channels and venues, to your own personal website.

 The PP is divided into 2 prize-giving categories: